My-Python-Repos/Automated-DB-Monitoring/README.md

 # What is this?
-## This is an automated tool writtent in Python to monitor your databases.
+## This is an automated tool written in Python to monitor your databases.
 We can use this script to retrieve data from database, and set conditions to appropriately give alerts instead of manually checking database

 Installation: